Alexhuszagh/xcross/README.md

 4. Patch the config file.
 5. Create a source environment file.
 6. Create a CMake toolchain file.
-7. Create a `Dockerfile`.
+7. Add the image to `setup.py`.

-After the toolchain is created, the source environment file, CMake toolchain file, and Dockerfile may be created via:
+After the toolchain is created, the source environment file and CMake toolchain file may be created via:

 ```bash
 BITNESS=32 OS=Linux TARGET=arm-unknown-linux-gnueabi docker/new-image.sh